Whistler Mountain and Lookout

 took us to the trailhead.

-The views appear soon after starting out.
+The views appear soon after starting out

-A short time later the snow also appears!
+A short time later we hit snow

-Dinah displays her "rabbit ears."
+Dinah displays her "rabbit ears"

 Much of the trail to the lookout is under snow.

-The trail finally becomes free of snow and leads to interesting landscape.
+The trail finally becomes free of snow and leads to interesting landscape

 On the plateau.
 An unnamed peak on Barnaby Ridge is in the background.

-North Castle Mountain: mouse over for a close-up.
+North Castle Mountain (mouse over for a close-up)

-From our high point, the summit of Whistler Mountain is on the far right.
+On the summit of Whistler Mountain

 Beaver Mines Lake on the right.

-West Castle dominates the view to the SE.
+West Castle dominates the view to the SE

 82/G8 Beaver Mines